intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 Go ahead and update the package following the steps above.
 The output of `npm audit` will also give useful information about packages.

-### :warning: DO NOT RUN `npm audit fix`!
+> **Warning**
+>
+> Avoid running `npm audit fix`
+>

-This would upgrade versions of transitive dependencies directly in `package-lock.json` and occasionally the affected utilities will stop working.
+> This would upgrade versions of transitive dependencies directly in `package-lock.json` and occasionally the affected utilities will stop working.
+> Prefer updating the direct dependencies if possible.